 For crab cakes, we use meat from blue crabs, not snow crabs, Dungeness crabs, stone crabs, or king crabs.

-- Backfin: Backfin crab meat comes from the body of a crab and smaller, broken chunks of lump crabmeat.
+- Backfin: Backfin crab meat comes from the body of a crab and is made up of smaller, broken chunks of lump crabmeat.
 It is less expensive than lump but still has a delicious flavor.
 It is perfect for pasta dishes or crab cakes.

 How to Make Maryland-Style Crab Cakes with Spicy Remoulade

-Pro-tip: Don’t overwork the crabmeat mixture so the cakes have big pieces of crab meat.
+Pro-tip: Don’t overwork the crabmeat mixture so the cakes have big chunks of crabmeat.

-2. Make the Crab Cakes: In a large bowl, whisk the egg, mayonnaise, mustard, Worcestershire sauce, smoked paprika, Old Bay, parsley, green onions, black pepper, and salt together.
-Place the crabmeat on top, followed by the crumbled saltine crackers.
+2. Place the crabmeat on top, followed by the crumbled saltine crackers.
 With a rubber spatula or large spoon, gently fold everything together.
-Be careful not to break up the crabmeat too much.
+Be careful not to overmix the crabmeat.

-3. Fry the Crab Cakes: In a large skillet over medium-high heat, heat oil until shimmering.
-Add the crab cakes and cook until golden brown, crispy, and heated through (about 3 minutes.)
-Use a fish spatula to flip the crab cakes carefully and cook for another 3 minutes or until browned.
-Serve immediately with lemon wedges and spicy remoulade.
+4. In a large skillet over medium-high heat, heat oil until shimmering.
+Add the crab cakes and cook until golden brown, crispy, and heated through (about 3 minutes).
+Use a fish spatula to carefully flip the crab cakes, then cook for another 3 minutes or until browned.

 Make-Ahead and Storage